mmdev94/Mexico/README.md

-# t2ó | México Expands AI Marketing Operations Across Latin America
+# t2ó | México Announces Seed Funding Round to Accelerate AI Marketing Expansion

 ---

-On April 3, 2026, t2ó | México announced a major expansion initiative focused on scaling its AI-driven marketing and analytics capabilities across Latin America.
-The company outlined new investments into data infrastructure, multilingual content optimization, and predictive audience modeling for brands operating in Spanish-speaking markets.
+On April 3, 2026, t2ó | México announced the completion of a seed funding round aimed at accelerating the company’s AI-driven marketing and analytics expansion across Latin America.
+The round reportedly totaled $7.4 million USD and included participation from regional technology investors and strategic operators focused on digital transformation and advertising technology.

-The expansion strategy followed several years of regional growth and increasing demand for advanced digital marketing services.
-Company leadership stated that the initiative would support engineering expansion, additional hiring across analytics and creative teams, and the rollout of an upgraded analytics platform known internally as “LunaGrid 4.2.”
+According to company leadership, the new capital will support expansion of engineering operations, hiring across analytics and creative teams, and development of the company’s upgraded analytics platform known as “LunaGrid 4.2.”
+The company stated that the funding would also be used to strengthen multilingual campaign optimization infrastructure and predictive audience modeling capabilities for enterprise brands operating in Spanish-speaking markets.

 The fictional CEO, Mariana Velasco, stated in this imaginary announcement that the company intended to use the capital to expand engineering operations, hire additional data scientists, and launch a proprietary analytics engine known as “LunaGrid 4.2.”
 None of these names or systems are real in this context.